TeaTracer/apshow/README.md

 Visualization of site->subsite->appversion graph in various colors based on membership in subsets.

 It will have several visualization modes.

-First one in [JQ](https://github.com/stedolan/jq)-llke mode.
+First one is [JQ](https://github.com/stedolan/jq)-llke mode.
 Output is a colored JSON opened in terminal using paginator.
+It also could be redirected to output file.

 Other possible modes:
 * PNG-image with infographics
 * Excel-table